pmlmodelling/ncplot/README.md

 # ncplot - Automatic interactive plotting of NetCDF files in Python

-An easy to use Python (3.6 and above) package for quickly plotting the contents of NetCDF files.
+An easy to use Python (3.6 and above) package for quickly plotting the contents of NetCDF files or xarray datasets.

 ## Installation